 Stretching exercises for plantar fasciitis are one of the best ways to start treating the condition, but there are other things that can help.
-Visit the Treatment section for the ten best ways to solve this common condition, including shoe inserts, splints and surgery.
+Visit the Treatment section for the ten best ways to solve this common condition, including orthotic splints and surgery.

 Strengthening exercises are also important as they help to improve the strength and support around the foot reducing the tension on the band of tissue so should be done alongside these stretching exercises - visit the Strengthening Exercises for Plantar Fasciitis section.

-To find out more about the condition, including common causes, symptoms and how to prevent it, visit the Plantar Fasciitis Overview.
+To find out more about plantar fasciitis, including common causes, symptoms and how to prevent it, visit the Plantar Fasciitis Overview.

 You may also be interested in the following articles: